1890 SAFA season: Background and Programme

 The start of the season on 5 May was delayed due to a dispute between the Association and Burnside District Council which owned the Kensington Oval.
 Initially only 4 matches were programmed for Kensington Oval whilst 17 were for Adelaide Oval.
 Burnside counter proposed 8 for Kensington and 13 for Adelaide Oval.
 The matter was settled when the Association presented a revised programme of 6 matches for Kensington Oval.

 The Game between South Adelaide and Gawler for Kensington Oval was postponed to later in the year.

 Despite protests from Gawler the 1890 Programme gave them only five home games (one each against the other clubs) and two away games in Adelaide against each of the city clubs.
 They forfeited both of their games against Port Adelaide at Alberton and ended up collecting the wooden spoon.
 The end of year report stated they had a good deal to put up with in the way of a badly arranged programme, for they were brought down to town Saturday after Saturday, and sometimes to play the same team on two successive Saturdays.
 Despite rumours during the season that they were going resign they voted to complete their scheduled games.

-The Gawler Football Association subsequently withdrew their Senior Club from the SAFA before the beginning of 1891 season and continued its own competition with 3 local teams, the predecessor of the current Barossa Light and Gawler Football Association.
+The Gawler Football Association subsequently withdrew their Senior Club from the SAFA before the beginning of 1891 season and continued its own competition with 3 local teams - Gawler South, Gawler Central and Willaston, the predecessor of the current Barossa Light and Gawler Football Association.
+The Gawler Football Association made a number of attempts over the decades to have a senior readmitted, which was only successful once in December 1912 to fill the vacant 8th place, but they withdrew before the 1913 Season commenced.